How To Protect Your Car Exterior

 For example, if you get a scratch or chip in your paint, it is best to get those repaired as quickly as possible.
 Long story short: scraped paint is like an open wound on your car exterior and can lead to body rusting and more severe problems.

 Even with garage keeping and regular washes, too, there are some places on your car exterior that are just going to get dirty.
 For example, your wheels and rims can only get so clean at your hand.
-A professional detailing and power washing is the only way to ensure they stay “new car” shiny.
+A auto body repair and power washing is the only way to ensure they stay “new car” shiny.